Sage-Bionetworks-IT/lambda-template/README.md

 # lambda-template
-A github template for quickly starting a new AWS lambda project.
+A GitHub template for quickly starting a new AWS lambda project.

 ## Naming
 Naming conventions: